María Elvira Salazar: Journalism

 Salazar's journalism career began in 1983 as a general assignment reporter for Channel 23.
 In 1984, she served as senior political correspondent for the National News in Spanish television in the U.S. for the Spanish International Network, which later became Univision.
 In 1988, she began working as a White House and Pentagon correspondent for Univision.
-In 1991, she became the bureau chief at the Central America division of Univision while covering the war in El Salvador.
+In 1991, she became the bureau chief at the Central America division of Univision while covering the Salvadoran Civil War.

 In 1993, Salazar started working for the Telemundo Network, serving later as senior political correspondent for Telemundo in Cuba.
-In 1995, she interviewed Fidel Castro for Telemundo at the Cuban mission to the UN.
+In 1995, she interviewed Fidel Castro for Telemundo at the Cuban mission to the United Nations.
 She is said to have been the only U.S. Spanish-language television journalist to interview Castro one-on-one.

-In 1996, she was one of the two Hispanic journalists to participate in the only political debate in the 50 years after the Cuban revolution between two politically active figures: Ricardo Alarcon, the president of the National Cuban Assembly, and Jorge Mas Canosa, the founder and president of the Cuban American National Foundation and one of the most famous supporters of the anti-Castro movement.
+In 1996, she was one of the two Hispanic journalists to participate in the only political debate in the 50 years after the Cuban revolution between two politically active figures: Ricardo Alarcón, the president of the National Cuban Assembly, and Jorge Mas Canosa, the founder and president of the Cuban American National Foundation and one of the most famous supporters of the anti-Castro movement.

 Salazar worked at Telemundo until 2002, when she continued her career as a journalist with America TV 41 with her own political news show, Maria Elvira Confronta.
 In 2003, she moved to Channel 22.

-In 2006, Raul Alarcon, owner of Spanish Broadcasting System (SBS), purchased channel 22, and the channel is now known as Mega TV.
-Salazar changed the name of her program to Polo Opuestos under the new owners.
-She maintained the debate dynamic of her show, but renamed it Maria Elvira Live!.
+In 2006, Raúl Alarcón, owner of Spanish Broadcasting System (SBS), purchased WSBS-TV (channel 22), and the channel is now known as Mega TV.
+Salazar changed the name of her program to Polos Opuestos under the new owners.
+She maintained the debate dynamic of her show, but renamed it Maria Elvira Live!

-She interviewed several actors of the telenovela Pablo Escobar: The Drug Lord, including the imprisoned Escobar lieutenant John Jairo Velásquez.
+She interviewed several individuals portrayed by actors in the telenovela Pablo Escobar: The Drug Lord, including the imprisoned Escobar lieutenant John Jairo Velásquez.

-Salazar has said that after her interview with Castro, her second-biggest TV interview was with the former Chilean president Augusto Pinochet in 2003.
+Salazar has said that after her interview with Castro, her second-biggest TV interview was with the former Chilean president, Augusto Pinochet, in 2003.
 Chilean Judge Juan Guzman cited the interview as a legal basis to rule Pinochet "mentally competent to stand trial for human rights violations".

-On 2013, Salazar interviewed Cuban dissident and blogger Yoani Sánchez in New York City.
+In 2013, Salazar interviewed Cuban dissident and blogger Yoani Sánchez in New York City.

 Salazar has interviewed several public figures, including Presidents Bill Clinton (1999) and George W. Bush (2001), Mexican Presidents Vicente Fox and Carlos Salinas de Gortari (2005), Spanish President José María Aznar (2007), Colombian Presidents Alvaro Uribe (2008) and Juan Manuel Santos (2014), and Mother Teresa.

 She has frequently appeared as a guest on Fox News television programs such as Fox & Friends, The O'Reilly Factor, Tucker Carlson Tonight, Hannity and The Ingraham Angle, as well as Mornings with Maria on the Fox Business Network and on the conservative network Newsmax, sometimes stylized under the name Elvira Salazar.
 Among her topics of discussion are immigration, border security and the fight against socialism.

 In 2016, Salazar returned to Mega TV as the anchor of the night newscast.